Vietnam.vn - Nền tảng quảng bá Việt Nam

 Additionally, biometric sensors such as measuring breathing rate, heart rate or galvanic skin response are also mentioned, complementing the analysis of the face of the occupants.

 The system can even issue warnings, such as suggesting drivers take a break if it detects they are angry.
-While this may sound helpful, some argue that this could be counterproductive, especially for those who are already in a “bloody drunk” state due to traffic stress.
+While this may sound helpful, some argue that this could be counterproductive, especially for those already in a state of “bloodiness” from traffic stress.

 For passengers, the possibility of a system monitoring individual emotions could raise privacy concerns.
-Not everyone wants their emotional state “read” by a machine, especially in sensitive situations or when they don’t want to share personal issues.
+Not everyone wants their emotional state “read” by a machine, especially in sensitive situations or when they do not want to share personal matters.
 Furthermore, the prospect of a car trying to intervene in an argument between individuals by playing music or offering to stop the car could further complicate the situation.

-GM says the system can be turned on or off, but one suggestion is to introduce the feature for just one driver before expanding it to passengers.
-Still, the idea of a car that can understand and react to human emotions is appealing to many customers who regularly adjust their car environment to their moods.
+GM says the system can be turned on or off, but one suggestion is to introduce the feature with just one driver before expanding it to passengers.
+Still, the idea of a car that can understand and react to human emotions is appealing to many customers, who regularly adjust their car environment to their moods.

 Minh Hoan (Source: CarBuzz)